 Fleming named defensive coordinator, Mogridge and Summers join the staff for 2012.

-Danny Barrett joined the UCF coaching staff in February 2011 as the Knights' running backs coach, and enters his third year in 2013.
-A former head coach of the Saskatchewan Roughriders, Barrett is one of four members of the UCF staff who has been a head coach on the professional or collegiate level joining O'Leary, offensive coordinator Charlie Taaffe who led The Citadel along with the Montreal Alouettes and Hamilton Tiger-Cats and defensive coordinator Jim Fleming who led Sacred Heart from 2000-01.
+Danny Barrett joined the UCF coaching staff in February 2011 as the Knights' running backs coach, and enters his fourth year in 2014.
+A former head coach of the Saskatchewan Roughriders, Barrett is one of three members of the UCF staff who has been a head coach on the professional or collegiate level joining O'Leary and offensive coordinator Charlie Taaffe who led The Citadel along with the Montreal Alouettes and Hamilton Tiger-Cats.

 Mentoring Doak Walker Award Watch List member Latavius Murray, Barrett and the ground game delivered in a big way in 2012 as UCF went 10-4 and claimed the C-USA East Division as well as a win in the Beef 'O' Brady's Bowl.
 The Knights had 33 rushing touchdowns, good for fourth all-time, and averaged 181.8 yards per game.
 Voted on to the All-C-USA First Team, Murray led C-USA with a 100.5 average and had 1,106 yards overall, marking the ninth time UCF produced a 1,000-yard back.
 And Murray accomplished the feat after missing 3.5 games.

 Murray became the first player in school history to have a rushing touchdown in nine-straight games when he did so in 2012.
 He did not lose a fumble in his final 407 carries of his career, and only fumbled three times from 2008-12.

 When the 2013 NFL Draft rolled around, it was no surprise that Murray heard his name called, taken in the sixth round by the Oakland Raiders.